 Relax!
 Airport lounges are plentiful at Harry Reid International

-Capital One will soon join American Express, United Airlines and USO sponsoring comfy airport lounges designed to minimize stress while waiting for a flight in Las Vegas.
+Here’s a list of the airport lounges at Las Vegas’ home airport, according to Harry Reid Airport officials and the Upgraded Points website.

-Airport lounges are popular because of its comfortable amenities, food and beverage options and facilities to help squeeze in some work while waiting for a flight.
+Airport lounges are popular because of their comfortable amenities, food and beverage options and facilities to help squeeze in some work while waiting for a flight.

 Harry Reid International Airport isn’t as much a stopover to get somewhere else as it is a destination airport.